 Bracy states the good news is that there has yet to be an insolvency.
 The same perhaps could be said of structured settlement issuing companies prior to 1991.
 We all now know the effect of Executive Life.
 Sufficed to say that many of the insurance companies issuing the annuities have billions more assets than any of the factoring companies.

 Sellers of structured settlement payment rights should be looking closely at the documents.
 Common sense.
-(1) Beware of attempts to bind you into a right of first refusal to the servicing factoring company (2) Check for any fees charged for the servicing (3) Check for back up servicing (or bonded 3rd party servicers as suggested by Andrew Cravenho)
+(1) Beware of attempts to bind you into a right of first refusal to the servicing factoring company (2) Check for any fees charged for the servicing (3) Check for back up servicing (or bonded 3rd party servicers (as suggested by Andrew Cravenho)

-In a nod to John Darer's relentless attack on what is in his opinion the slimy business practice of Structured Asset Funding, LLC suggesting that fancy sports cars and boats are a reason to sell structured settlement payment rights, interviewer Scott Drake questions the ethics of such practice.
+In a nod to John Darer's relentless attack on what is in his opinion the questionable business practice of Structured Asset Funding, LLC suggesting in its advertising, that fancy sports cars and boats are a reason to sell structured settlement payment rights, interviewer Scott Drake questions the ethics of such practice.
 Bracy emphasizes that each structured settlement factoring transaction requires court approval and he doesn't believe that anyone would have the guts to seeks Court approval using a boat or fancy sports car as part of the "best interest" prove up.
 Coincidentally Structured Asset Funding's website has been disabled at the time of this writing.
 Stay tuned!

 View "The Problem With Factoring 2-Servicing"